wilmixjemin8/JDK1.0/README.md

 Advantages of  WSP MVVVC  Framework
 ----------------------------------------

-A)   It   focus   on  developers    to   learn  only   core  java  Technology
+A)   It   focus   on  developers    to   learn  only   core  JDk1.0  Technology

 for  this    framework.